3-9: That Old Blue Sky

 If they'd spotted him sooner, the gang probably could have saved his life.
 Alas.
 At this point, there's nothing to do but get back to their training and work.

 Meanwhile, Cat has been doing research back at the Hub this whole time.
-He keeps going through research books and having to run to nearby settlements, buy up their stock and haul it back to the gang's house, which is slowing his progress.
+He keeps churning through research books and having to run to nearby settlements, buy up their stock, and haul it back to the gang's house, which is slowing his progress.
 None of the settlements around here seem to carry enough books to buy a whole whack of them at once and really get in a good stretch of uninterrupted research time.

 With everyone back together again and Beep and Shryke up to 18 and 21 Strength respectively, it's time to leave Mongrel behind.
 The gang sells all the iron they'd mined up—a staggering 127 chunks of ore, 1143 kilos of iron—and hits the road.